MoritzB90/PyRID/sphinx/Users/User_Guide/Reactions.rst

 Reactions
 =========

 PyRID supports various uni- and bimolecular reactions.
 For bimolecular reactions, PyRID uses the Doi scheme.
 Thereby, two particles/molecules react with some rate :math:`k` if the inter-particle distance is below a certain reaction radius :math:`R_{react}`.
-Unimolecular reactions are handled using a variant of the Gillespie stochastic simulation algorithm, i.e. the time point of the next reaction is sampled from the expected lifetime distribution of the particle/molecule.
-Figure :numref:`fig:reactions_graph` gives an overview over the possible reactions that are supported by PyRID.
+Unimolecular reactions are handled using a variant of the Gillespie stochastic simulation algorithm, i.e. the time point of the next reaction is sampled from the expected lifetime distribution of the particle/molecule. :numref:`fig:reactions_graph` gives an overview over the possible reactions that are supported by PyRID.

 .. figure:: Figures/Reactions_Graph.png
     :width: 70%